WebwareForPython/DBUtils/docs/main.rst

 at least ``mincached`` and at the most ``maxcached`` idle connections that will be used whenever a thread is requesting a dedicated database connection or the pool of shared connections is not yet full.
-When a thread closes a connection that is not shared any more, it is returned back to the pool of idle connections so that it can be recycled again.
+When a thread closes a connection that is not shared anymore, it is returned back to the pool of idle connections so that it can be recycled again.

 If the underlying DB-API module is not thread-safe, thread locks will be